typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

 The `leadingUnderscore` / `trailingUnderscore` options control whether leading/trailing underscores are considered valid.
 Accepts one of the following values:

 - `forbid` - a leading/trailing underscore is not allowed at all.
+- `require` - a single leading/trailing underscore must be included.
+- `requireDouble` - two leading/trailing underscores must be included.
-- `allow` - existence of a leading/trailing underscore is not explicitly enforced.
+- `allow` - existence of a single leading/trailing underscore is not explicitly enforced.
+- `allowDouble` - existence of a double leading/trailing underscore is not explicitly enforced.
-- `require` - a leading/trailing underscore must be included.
+- `allowSingleOrDouble` - existence of a single or a double leading/trailing underscore is not explicitly enforced.

 #### `prefix` / `suffix`